 I’ve already had surgery.
 How can therapy help me?

 Life after surgery can feel unsettling even with significant weight loss.
 I provide treatment focused your specific concerns.
-These might include emotions about weight regain, mood problems, concerns about body image due to excess or sagging skin, stigma about surgery, adjustment to life after surgery, starting a family after surgery, problematic eating behaviors such as binge eating or purging, and even substance misuse.10-11
+Research shows that behavioral therapy can reduce things that may lead to weight regain after surgery.10 These might include emotions about weight regain, mood problems11, concerns about body image due to excess or sagging skin, stigma about surgery, adjustment to life after surgery, starting a family after surgery, problematic eating behaviors such as binge eating or purging12, and even substance misuse.13-14

 Do you treat Eating Disorders?